 primary court case means the action, case, matter or proceedings in the primary court in which the appealable decision was made.

-(2) As soon as practicable after a notice of appeal is filed in respect of an appealable decision, a legally qualified Registrar must give the primary court concerned a copy of it.
+(2) As soon as practicable after an appeal notice is filed in respect of an appealable decision, a legally qualified Registrar must give the primary court concerned a copy of it.

-(3) As soon as practicable after being given the copy of the notice of appeal, the primary court must give the Court a copy of the following documents —
+(3) As soon as practicable after being given the copy of the appeal notice, the primary court must give the Court a copy of the following documents —

 (a) any record that has been filed or filed with the primary court as required by law and that forms part of the court’s record of the primary court case;